getodk/docs/odkx-src/getting-started-2-user.rst

   :alt: Phinney Ridge
   :class: device-screen-vertical

 You can add a new data record by choosing the :guilabel:`+` icon in top menu bar.
-This opens ODK Survey.
+This opens ODK-X Survey.

 .. note::

-  Since ODK Survey is being opened for the first time, it will initialize itself.
+  Since ODK-X Survey is being opened for the first time, it will initialize itself.
 This may take a few moments.

 .. image:: /img/getting-started-2/geotagger-new-location.*
   :alt: Geotagger New Location
   :class: device-screen-vertical

 Advance through and finalize this form.
-Upon finalizing the form, you will be returned to ODK Tables and its map view.
+Upon finalizing the form, you will be returned to ODK-X Tables and its map view.
 You can then highlight the marker you added and view the image in the list view:

 .. image:: /img/getting-started-2/geotagger-odk-laboratory.*
   :alt: Geotagger ODK Lab